 - 207.1.
 The text box is printed on the lower half of the card.
 It usually contains rules text defining the card's abilities. - 207.2.
 The text box may also contain italicized text that has no game function. - 207.2a Reminder text is italicized text within parentheses that summarizes a rule that applies to that card.
 It usually appears on the same line as the ability it's relevant to, but it may appear on its own line if it applies to an aspect of the card other than an ability. - 207.2b Flavor text is italicized text that, like the illustration, adds artistic appeal to the game.
-It appears below the rules text. - 207.2c An ability word appears in italics at the beginning of some abilities.
+It usually appears below the rules text. - 207.2c An ability word appears in italics at the beginning of some abilities.
 Ability words are similar to keywords in that they tie together cards that have similar functionality, but they have no special rules meaning and no individual entries in the Comprehensive Rules.
-The ability words are adamant, addendum, battalion, bloodrush, channel, chroma, cohort, constellation, converge, council's dilemma, delirium, domain, eminence, enrage, fateful hour, ferocious, formidable, grandeur, hellbent, heroic, imprint, inspired, join forces, kinship, landfall, lieutenant, metalcraft, morbid, parley, radiance, raid, rally, revolt, spell mastery, strive, sweep, tempting offer, threshold, undergrowth, and will of the council. - 207.3.
+The ability words are adamant, addendum, battalion, bloodrush, channel, chroma, cohort, constellation, converge, council's dilemma, delirium, domain, eminence, enrage, fateful hour, ferocious, formidable, grandeur, hellbent, heroic, imprint, inspired, join forces, kinship, landfall, lieutenant, magecraft, metalcraft, morbid, pack tactics, parley, radiance, raid, rally, revolt, spell mastery, strive, sweep, tempting offer, threshold, undergrowth, and will of the council. - 207.2d Similar to ability words, flavor words appear in italics at the beginning of some abilities.
+Flavor words provide a flavorful description of abilities, but they have no special rules meaning and are not listed in the Comprehensive Rules.
+While an ability word ties together several abilities with similar functionality, each flavor word is tailored to the specific ability it appears with.

+- 207.3.
 Some cards have decorative icons in the background of their text boxes.
 For example, a guild icon appears in the text box of many cards associated with the guilds of Ravnica, and a faction icon appears in the text box of most Scars of MirrodinTM block cards.
 Similarly, many promotional cards include decorative icons.
-These icons have no effect on game play.
+These icons have no effect on game play. - 207.4.

-207.4.
 The chaos symbol {CHAOS} appears in the text box of each plane card to the left of a triggered ability that triggers whenever {CHAOS} is rolled on the planar die.
 The symbol itself has no special rules meaning.
+See rule 901, "Planechase."